 - Killing living, undead, demonic, holy, and nonliving creatures.

-- Forgetting her.
+- Inactivity.
 Piety falls slowly over time (about 1 every 2,000 turns) and you are excommunicated if it falls to 0.

 - Destroying spellbooks.